BEAR-finance/explorer/README.md

-# Decentraland Explorer
+# Bearland Explorer

-This is the [decentraland explorer](https://play.decentraland.org) official repository.
+This is the [bearland explorer](https://play.bears.finance) official repository.

 This repository covers mainly the Kernel component of the explorer product.